Fifty Nine False Assumptions of Mainstream Neo-classical Economics

 This is a matter of considerable importance because if only one assumption is false (or, at the most, two or three assumptions are false) then the whole structure of mainstream neo-classical economics becomes invalid.

 However, Binary Economics becomes easily understood if the fifty nine false assumptions are one by one, and simply, reversed (as briefly seen in the orange text).

-The false assumptions of mainstream neo-classical economics are:-
+The false assumptions and obvious falsities of mainstream neo-classical economics are:-

 1. Scarcity is an inevitable part of the human condition.
 (It is not inevitable).